justanormalmaker/OPENDRUMS/README.md

 ### How to play.
 Before playing, you have to select what sample every button will play.
-To do that, press the PROGRAM button, then find the sample name (or Midi note value, in MIDI mode) you like using the UP button, and press one of the button named PAD to assing the sample to that button.
+To do that, press the PROGRAM button, then find the sample name (or Midi note value, in MIDI mode) you like, using the UP button, and press one of the buttons named PAD to assing the sample to that button.
 To exit this "program" state press the PROGRAM button again.

 > [!NOTE]
-> The samples selected for the buttons will stay the same even after turning off the device until you program the button again.
+> The samples selected for the buttons will stay the same even after turning off the device until you program the buttons again.

-Now to play the samples, press any of the PAD button and have fun!
+Now to play the samples, press any of the PAD buttons and have fun!

 ## 📜 License